MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 # Use inputs and outputs in Windows recorder (V1) flows

-Use inputs to pass information from an external source such as a database or any supported connector to the legacy software that UI flows automates.
+Use inputs to pass information from an external source such as a database or any supported connector to the legacy software that Windows recorder (V1) automates.

 For example, you can use customer information from a SharePoint list as a source for input into your legacy accounting software.
 You can also pass sensitive input like a username or a password that are required to login to a legacy application using **Sensitive text inputs**.

-## Define inputs in the UI flows
+## Define inputs in the Windows recorder (V1) flows

 1. Select **Text** to define an input or select **Sensitive text** to define a sensitive text input.